Herman Kreider: Istanbul

-From 1936-40 Kreider also served part-time as business manager of the Admiral Bristol Hospital, founded in 1920 by US Navy Admiral L. Bristol as the first non-profit private hospital in Turkey.
+From 1936 to 1940 Kreider also served part-time as business manager of the Admiral Bristol Hospital, founded in 1920 by U.S. Navy Admiral L. Bristol as the first non-profit private hospital in Turkey.
 From 1940 until his retirement in 1965 he was bursar jointly for Robert College and the American College for Girls in Arnavutköy.
 His books, First Lessons in Modern Turkish, published in 1945 and revised in 1954 under the title Essentials of Modern Turkish, and a Turkish/English dictionary have been widely referenced.

-Mrs. Kreider left for Beirut with their four children on February 26, 1941 and returned to Constantinople later leaving again on February 20, 1942 for South Africa because of war conditions.
+Mrs. Kreider left for Beirut with their four children on February 26, 1941, and returned to Constantinople later leaving again on February 20, 1942, for South Africa because of war conditions.
 Later she returned to the United States on September 12, 1942.